-Criteria Factors for consideration Locality guidance Placement of the stop should consider: the external road network (determines the direction of vehicle flow within the interchange) trip destinations (for example, shops, workplaces, educational institutions, hospitals and health clinics), which indicate likely pedestrian movement/desire lines proximity and access to other passenger transport modes Planning environment A long-distance coach stop should be well organised and deliver: - passenger transport stops integrated into a surrounding activity centre (where applicable) waiting areas that are clearly visible from the surrounding road network and adjacent buildings, and which provide clear views of passenger transport vehicle arrivals and departures direct routes including high visibility, activity and surveillance along those routes active frontages along pedestrian paths to the stop appropriate kiss 'n' ride and park 'n' ride facilities passenger transport information about the range of services provided directional signage that is informative and not confusing lighting that is well integrated with signage and passenger information and which maximises safety, especially at night.

-Location of the stop should consider the broader context of service planning and the coach companies' operational environment.
-For example: the location of the stop in relation to subsidised long distance coach routes co-location with other passenger transport modes, particularly urban buses, to facilitate passenger transfer and distribution future coach service growth assisting the bus industry to reduce the inefficiencies of dead-running • facilitating adherence to driving-hour requirements (fatigue management). •
+Criteria Factors for consideration Planning environment A long-distance coach stop should be well organised and deliver: passenger transport stops integrated into a surrounding activity centre (where applicable) waiting areas that are clearly visible from the surrounding road network and adjacent buildings, and which provide clear views of passenger transport vehicle arrivals and departures direct routes including high visibility, activity and surveillance along those routes active frontages along pedestrian paths to the stop appropriate kiss 'n' ride and park 'n' ride facilities passenger transport information about the range of services provided directional signage that is informative and not confusing lighting that is well integrated with signage and passenger information and which maximises safety, especially at night.
+Operational environment Location of the stop should consider the broader context of service planning and the coach companies' operational environment.
+For example: the location of the stop in relation to subsidised long distance coach routes • co-location with other passenger transport modes, particularly urban buses, to facilitate passenger transfer and distribution future coach service growth assisting the bus industry to reduce the inefficiencies of dead-running facilitating adherence to driving-hour requirements (fatigue management).